Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 **trimLeft(), trimRight()**

 These are more specific versions which trim whitespace only from the left or right of a string.
 These are not 100% standard, although very common extensions in JavaScript.
 For maxiumum robustness and portability of code, you could code these yourself as private utility functions, very easy.
 Or you could just check they work in your preferred browser and not worry.
 Here's a suggested code from MDN for replacing trim(), you can modify it to create a trimLeft or trimRight.
 This uses a regexp call, a "regular expression", a miniature language in itself, and very powerful.
+IMHO the Perl documentation on regexp is the best I have seen: [Perl regexp doco](https://perldoc.perl.org/perlre.html).
+But there can be tiny differences, if you have issues check the: [JavaScript regexp doco](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

 ```javascript
 if (!String.prototype.trim) {                                       // we don't have trim(), rats